matthiasak/batchql/README.md

 3. Bundle the source code and watch for changes: `npm start`

 After that, you'll find the code in the `./build` folder!

-## Notes

-- I couldn't get the `graphql-tag` parser/AST to work for me this go around, so this is a limited subset of batching features using RegEx and good ol' pure JS.
-In the future I can do a lot more eloquent tree combinations with an AST once I get that working.
-For now, the code will not scope and map the names of graphql query arguments to the single batched query, so if possible I recommend sending args as embedded inputs to the query strings instead of as a separate object.
-- Selection names are multiplexed, mapped, and then demux'ed upon return, so the data a query requested is scoped to it's `Promise.resolve()`.
-- Fragments will be extracted from all queries and placed at the top of the batched query.
-- Mutations need to be handled regularly, and I haven't built an auto-scheduler into the library yet but I have plans to support mutations through the batched method soon.
-For now, just use a regular `POST /graphql` with `fetch()` or `axios` or w/e you prefer for mutations.

 ## Authors